vjrasane/zsh-bitwarden-secrets-manager/README.md

 Default config file is `.bws.env`.
 The command searches recursively upwards from the current directory, until it reaches `$HOME` or `/`.
 The found files are sourced in reverse order (i.e. lower in tree takes precedence).
 Sourcing is done in subshell to avoid leaking secrets into current shell.
 Thus, `BWS_ACCESS_TOKEN` is NOT injected into the spawned shell and must be explicitly available in secrets manager if needed.

-A configuration file can be explicitly specified using `BWS_CONFIG_FILE` environment variable or `--config` CLI argument.
+A config file can be explicitly specified using `BWS_CONFIG_FILE` environment variable or `--config` CLI argument.
 This takes precedence over all other configuration files.

 Example configration file:
 ```env